 - Introduction

 - NAT Address Pool

 - Load Balancing Incoming Connections

 - Load Balancing Outgoing Traffic

-- Ruleset Example
+- o Ruleset Example

 An address pool is a supply of two or more addresses whose use is shared among a group of users.
-An address pool can be specified as the redirection address in rdr rules, as the translation address in nat rules, and as the target address in route-to, reply-to, and dup-to filter options.
+An address pool can be specified as the target address in nat-to, rdr-to,route-to, reply-to, and dup-to filter options.